Skip to main content

 To set up a Time Policy in Raken:

-1. Click Company in the left side menu.
+1. Click Company in the left navigation, then click Time > Policies.

-3. Click Edit policy on an existing policy or create a new one.
+2. Click Edit policy on an existing policy, or + New policy to create one.

-4. Work through each section: Settings, Overtime rules, Breaks, Rounding, Pay types, Shifts, Employees.
+3. Work through each section: Settings, Overtime rules, Premiums, Breaks, Rounding, Pay types, Shifts, Employees.

 Step-by-Step Instructions

-This feature is only available on the Raken web app.
+Time Policy configuration is available on the Raken web app only.

 Step 1: Navigate to Policies

 Log into the Raken web app.
-Click Company in the left side menu.
-Click Time, then click Policies.
-The Policies page shows a summary of all existing policies including their current settings for supervisor entries, overtime rules, and breaks.
+Click Company in the left navigation, then click Time > Policies.

 Step 2: Open the Policy Editor

-Click Edit policy on the policy you want to configure.
-To create a new policy, click + New policy in the top right corner.
-Give it a name and set it as the default if applicable — default policies are automatically assigned to new employees.
+Click Edit policy on an existing policy.
+To create a new one, click + New policy in the top right corner.

 Step 3: Configure Settings

-Time tracking Choose how employees log their time.
-Multiple options can be enabled at once:
+Under Time tracking, choose how employees log their time — multiple options can be enabled simultaneously:

-• Supervisor entries (simple) — supervisors enter total hours worked only
+• Supervisor entries (simple) — supervisors enter total hours only

 • Supervisor entries (detailed) — supervisors must enter start and end times